rajatmodi62/rajatmodi62.github.io/_posts/2026-02-23-navigate_peer_review.md

 - Overdress up your method by some silly name: Let's say you are just selling a MLP which takes time as input.
 It is just a MLP.
     - But, you `have to' call it "the dense-temporal encoder".
 Reviewers love fancy names.
 Give them that.
 Sells really well. (not that i prefer it, i can see right through bullshit)
+    - reviewers at cvpr/eccv tend to be superficial.
+Quality of reviews at icml/iclr/nips tends to be better.
+        - however, it is changing soon, since vision people are bombarding ml conferences with shitty papers, and entire peer-review has gone downhill.

 - Imagine you have a method.
 It has two blocks.
     - Draw a single teaser with those two blocks